Key takeaways:

 Amazon Web Services (AWS)

 Amazon Web Services has got the biggest piece of the market.
-It offers an immense number of services, including Amazon EC2 - servers in the cloud, Amazon S2 - storage in the cloud, as well as products devoted to launching and managing private servers and machine learning models.
+It offers an immense number of services, including Amazon EC2, servers in the cloud, Amazon S3, storage in the cloud, and products devoted to launching and managing private servers and machine learning models.

 AWS has a huge library and megabytes of resources aimed at helping you to build a great app.

-According to the 2022 AWS Ecosystem Report, over 1.4 million businesses are using AWS services.
+According to the AWS Ecosystem Report, over 2.38 million businesses are using AWS services in 2024.
 Would you like to add your product to AWS customer success stories?

-Still, AWS isn’t the only option to choose for your journey to the cloud.
+Still, AWS isn’t the only option for your journey to the cloud.

 Microsoft Azure

-The story started from a red dog project - an internal code name for a cloud service provider by Microsoft.
+The story started with a Red Dog project - an internal code name for a cloud service provider by Microsoft.
 More than 15 years after Azure was announced, this is one of the most powerful AWS competitors.

-Around 85% of Fortune 500 companies use cloud infrastructure provided by Microsoft.
-And the offering is wide - Azure has more than 200 products and services to help its clients launch and run their businesses.
+Around 95% of Fortune 500 companies use cloud infrastructure provided by Microsoft.
+The offering is wide - Azure has more than 200 products and services to help its clients launch and run their businesses.

-Besides this huge number, Azure has another advantage - the price for services.
+Besides this huge number, Azure has another advantage - service price.

 Google Cloud Platform

-You can choose from 150+ cloud products and even enjoy the free plan that allows trying up to 20 of them.
+You can choose from 150+ cloud products for creating SaaS infrastructure architecture and even enjoy the free plan that allows trying up to 20 of them.

-Cloud services by Google are powered with data analytics functionality, which allows you to get deep insights into data your store or process with your SaaS application.
+Cloud services by Google are powered with data analytics functionality, allowing you to get deep insights into data your store or process with your SaaS application.

 Would it be good for your SaaS business?